The online Comment window has expired

 • Default_avatar

-Carmen de la Cruz about 4 years ago
+Carmen de la Cruz over 4 years ago

 Covid-19 has caused tremendous economic harm to the most vulnerable members of our community.
 This should not be compounded by losing their housing and threatening them with being thrown into poverty or homelessness.
 As a Berkeley resident, I am asking you to act to protect my friends and neighbors in Oakland.